 Hello Parents!
 This page answers the most common questions from loved ones of study abroad students.
 Please explore the rest of our website, especially the Tips & Resources page found under the heading Accepted to Study Abroad, to find more answers or contact our office.

-Students are making a significant commitment when they apply for study abroad and we are dedicated to making the journey from application to return from abroad a learning experience that is as safe and enriching as possible.
+Students a significant commitment when they apply for study abroad and we are dedicated to making the journey from application to return from abroad a learning experience that is as safe and enriching as possible.
 There is ONE application period each year.
 It is in the fall.
 It covers ALL programs offered in the upcoming cycle.
 For example, the application period that happens in Fall 2017 is for programs in Summer 2018, Fall 2018, and Spring 2019.

 - early to mid FALL- students research programs available through WU, attend a general information session, have one-on-one advising with OIE, perhaps start an application

 - mid FALL - students begin to make decisions about best fit programs and start an application, get more advising as needed via appointments, set up people to complete specific recommendation items that are part of the application

 - late FALL - APPLICATION DUE.
 Usually this is the very end of November or very beginning of December.
 There is no alternate application opportunity.

 - BEFORE DEADLINE- PASSPORT: Students- no matter where or when they expect to study abroad, need to have a passport that is good for 6 months beyond the end of their target program.
 DO NOT WAIT.

 - Program advising and application support at Info Sessions, fairs, and in one-on-one meetings.

 - Secure online application process.
 Some examples of materials are available for reference here.